The Research Group is continuing its activities as far as possible within the current limitations.

-In the 1980s the Abergavenny Street Survey research was undertaken leading to the publishing of the Survey in 1989.
+ALHS has a 40 year history of undertaking research projects.
+The St Mary’s Research Group was formed in 1978 to record all available sources of information about the History of St Mary’s Priory.
+In the 1980s they researched information for the Abergavenny Street Survey leading its publication in 1989.
 A Town Remembers: Memories of Wartime Abergavenny 1939-1945 was published in 2003 as a result of the Society's Oral History Project conducted by a team of volunteers and edited by Richard Davies.

 The group updated the Abergavenny Street Survey and put all the data on to a website - www.abergavennystreetsurvey.co.uk which went online in 2017.

 Recently the history of Gunter Mansion has been collated on behalf of the Welsh Georgian Trust.
 (Any additional information about recusants in Abergavenny and the surrounding area in the 17th & 18th centuries is still welcome.)

 Our most recent project has been The Home Front in WW1 in Abergavenny which has contributed to two publications and a display which has appeared in the pop-up space at Gunter Mansion, Newport Cathedral and other places.